zuck/zuck.github.io/_projects/04_alighieri.md

 feature-image: /assets/images/alighieri.jpg
 ---

-A distraction-free tool for novelists and writers
+A distraction-free tool for novelists and writers.

+<a class="btn" href="https://zuck.github.io/alighieri/">More</a>